franciscop/umbrella/Porting_from_jQuery.md

 ### First steps

-umbrellaJS can be used in parallel with jQuery. you can port to umbrellaJs step by step. simply include `<script src="https://unpkg.com/umbrellajs"></script>` in your HMTL page or `// @require https://unpkg.com/umbrellajs` if you are writing a userscript.
+umbrellaJS can be used in parallel with jQuery, so you can start porting to umbrellaJs step by step. simply include `<script src="https://unpkg.com/umbrellajs"></script>` in your HMTL file or `// @require https://unpkg.com/umbrellajs` in your script, if you are writing a userscript.

-now start with changeing a simple function or jQuery statement to umbrella by replacing `$(...)` with `u(...)`, it simply works!
+now start with changing a simple function or statement from jQuery to umbrella by replacing `$(...)` with `u(...)`, it so simple!

 ## Porting tips

-while porting my enstlyer script from jQuery (more precise from zepto.js) to umbrellaJS I discoverd some pitfalls I want to share with you. nevertheless it was easy to port and its always helpfull to have the excellent [umbrellaJS documentation](https://umbrellajs.com/documentation) in a browser tab.
+while porting my [enstlyer script](https://greasyfork.org/de/scripts/24244-enstyler-develop/code) from jQuery (more precise from zepto.js) to umbrellaJS I discoverd some pitfalls I want to share with you. nevertheless it was easy and its always helpfull to have the excellent [umbrellaJS documentation](https://umbrellajs.com/documentation) in a browser tab.

 **Why does `.replaceWith()` not exist in umbrella?**